liquity/dev/README.md

 ### Redemption Fee

 The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.
+It is based on the current redemption rate.

 In the `TroveManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `LQTYStaking.sol`

 ### Issuance fee

 The issuance fee is charged on the LUSD drawn by the user and is added to the Trove's LUSD debt.
+It is based on the current borrowing rate.

 When new LUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawLUSD` or `adjustTrove`, an extra amount `LUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
 The `LUSDFee` is transferred to the staking contract, `LQTYStaking.sol`.